chrisbarrett/sclang-extensions/readme.md

 ## sclang-doc-mode

-Under development.
-Intended to provide eldoc-style class and method documentation in the modeline.
+Shows information about the class or method under the cursor in the minibuffer.
+This lets you see arglists and class descriptions without trawling through the SuperCollider help system.

 # Installation